ucb-ee106/ee106a_jupyterbook/_build/html/_sources/rigid_body_rotations.md

 How do we proceed from here to show that the determinant is *just* 1?
 Let's think about how we define the determinant for a 3x3 matrix.
-Recall that for a 3x3 matrix $R$, where:
+Recall that for a 3x3 matrix $R,$ where:

 $$\begin{aligned}
     R &= \begin{bmatrix}